top Content-type: text/html Expires: 0 MIME & Mail

 6. MIME & Mail Windows Utility

 A similar utility is provided for Windows.
-Through Client Access Express API's it would communicate with an iSeries service program to provide similar services.
+Through Client Access Express API's it would communicate with an IBM System i service program to provide similar services.

 See the Windows Utility tutorial page.

-7. MIME & Mail miscellaneous utilities
+7. MIME & Mail Main utilities

 Service program MMAIL/SENDMAIL allows to create your own mail utilities in a very easy way.
 However, it may happen that some interesting mail utility is suggested from our users.
-Any such utilities are embedded in library MMAIL and documented in page "Other utilities".
+Any such utilities are embedded in library MMAIL and documented in page "Main utilities".

-8. SendMail service program
+9. SendMail service program

 To make our utility easy to read and to maintain, we have isolated a lot of functions into the MMAIL/SENDMAIL service program.